adamlogan17/secure-software-development/README.md

 Within this repository you can find the 3 assignments that I produced within this module.
 ## Lab Reports
 ### Lab 01 - Buffer Overflow
-This was the first report that was produced for this module.
+This was the first lab report that was produced for this module.

 Within this file you will find:
 * The report in both pdf and docx file formats (Buffer Overflow Report)